tazrian-amin/OptiMeal/README.md

 **How You Can Contribute:**
 - **Bug Reports**: Found an issue?
 Let us know!
-- **Feature Ideas**: Have ideas for student-friendly features?
+- **Feature Ideas**: Have ideas for budget-friendly features?
 - **Code Improvements**: Better ways to implement something?
-- **Documentation**: Help make this easier for other students to understand
+- **Documentation**: Help make this easier for others to understand

 **Our Guidelines:**
-- Keep it student-focused and budget-friendly
+- Keep it budget-focused and user-friendly
-- Maintain the existing architecture
+- Maintain the existing architecture with separation of concerns
 - Add comments explaining your changes
-- Test thoroughly before submitting
+- Test thoroughly before submitting a pull request

 **Why Contribute?**
-Because we're all students trying to solve real problems.
-Your input could help thousands of other students who face the same daily struggles with food ordering!
+Because we're all trying to solve real problems that affect millions of people daily.
+Your input could help thousands of budget-conscious individuals who face the same daily struggles with food ordering!

 ## 📞 Support

 **Need Help?
 We're Students Too!**

 **For Technical Issues:**
-- Check the course materials first
 - Review the code comments (we tried to explain everything!)
 - Contact the development team (we're friendly!)

 **For Feature Requests:**
-- Have an idea that would help students?
-Tell us!
 - Found a bug that affects your ordering?
 Report it!
 - Want to help improve the app?
 Join us!

 **Our Promise:**
 We built this to solve real problems, so we're committed to making it work for you.
-Your feedback helps us build better solutions for all students.
+Your feedback helps us build better solutions for all budget-conscious individuals.

 ---

-**OptiMeal** - Built by students, for students.
-Because we know what it's like to spend 30 minutes deciding what to order and still go over budget! 🍕📚💰
+**OptiMeal** - Built by budget-conscious individuals, for budget-conscious individuals.
+Because we know what it's like to spend 30 minutes deciding what to order and still go over budget! 🍕💼💰

 ---